 Without SOC 2 or ISO 27001, every questionnaire becomes a manual evidence-gathering exercise.
 Get Type I early (1-3 months).
 It closes 60% of follow-up questions with "Verified in SOC 2 report."

-Over-promising in security addendum.
+Over-promising in the security addendum.

 Don't agree to breach notification timelines or patch SLAs you can't meet.
 Buyers prefer honest, realistic terms over aggressive commitments you'll miss.